Ma-Pe-Ma/Shutter-Controller/Wasm-client/ReadMe.md

 ## Build instructions

 The project uses CMake as the build system.
 First the protobuf project needs to be built and installed and then its installation location have to be specified in the [CmakeLists.txt](./CMakeLists.txt) (which explains the detailed steps for building and installing).
-The [Shutter.Proto](../ESP8266_Server/src/Shutter.proto) descriptor file has to be compiled with these commands:

-	set proto_path=/ShutterController/
-	protoc -I=%proto_path%/ESP8266_Server/src/ --cpp_out=%proto_path%/Wasm-client/src/ %proto_path%/ESP8266_Server/src/Shutter.proto
+The `.proto` compilation is executed automatically during building.

 Apart from this, this module does not need further configuration if it's built as a WASM module.
 However the resources/built files have to be served with an [external server](../ESP8266_Server/ReadMe.md#Setting-up-the-external-resource-provider-server).